Judge severs trials in prosecution of alleged serial rapist

 GEORGETOWN, Del. — A Delaware judge has ruled that six separate trials will be held for a former college baseball player accused of sexually assaulting six women.

-The judge on Tuesday granted a request by Clay Conway’s attorney to sever the trials involving the alleged victims.
+The judge Tuesday granted a request by Clay Conway’s attorney to sever the trials involving the women he is accused of attacking.

-The judge noted that a key issue in each case is whether the victim consented to sexual intercourse, and that when consent is a core issue in a prosecution, evidence of other sexual offenses is generally not admissible.
+The judge said a key issue in each case is whether the victim consented to sexual intercourse, and that when consent is a core issue, evidence of other sexual offenses is generally not admissible.

 Conaway is a former University of Delaware baseball player.
 He is accused of raping the women between September 2013 and July 2018.